psosera/ttap/data-structures-book/src/hierarchical-structures.md

    ...     ...
 ~~~

-We typically denote the left and right sub-trees `left` and `right`, respectively.
+We typically denote the left and right subtrees `left` and `right`, respectively.
-Note that these sub-trees are simply recursive occurrences of our tree definition—they’ll either be empty or be a tree itself.
+Note that these subtrees are simply recursive occurrences of our tree definition—they’ll either be empty or be a tree itself.

 As a concrete example, consider the following tree of integers: